DFHack/dfhack/docs/plugins/changelayer.rst

 Tags:
 :dfhack-keybind:

+:index:`Change the material of an entire geology layer.
-Change the material of an entire geology layer.
-Note that one layer can stretch across many z-levels, and changes to the geology layer will affect all surrounding regions, not just your embark!
+<changelayer; Change the material of an entire geology layer.>` Note that one
+layer can stretch across many z-levels, and changes to the geology layer will affect all surrounding regions, not just your embark!
 Mineral veins and gem clusters will not be affected.
 Use `changevein` if you want to modify those.

 tl;dr: You will end up with changing large areas in one go, especially if you use it in lower z levels.
 Use this command with care!